Malviya Nagar murder: Irfan stalked, threatened her, says victim’s family

 Mohammad Irfan struck his cousin Nargis around 40 times in a fit of rage with an iron rod after she refused to marry him

-The family of a 22-year-old woman, who was bludgeoned to death by her cousin in broad daylight at a park in Malviya Nagar on Friday, claimed that her attacker had been threatening her in the week that led up to the murder.
+The family of a 22-year-old woman, who was bludgeoned to death by a stalker in broad daylight at a park in Malviya Nagar on Friday, said that her attacker had been threatening her in the week that led up to the murder.

-According to police, the attacker, Mohammad Irfan, went to the Vijay Mandal Park in Begumpur near Sri Aurobindo College in Malviya Nagar with his cousin Nargis, and struck her around 40 times in a fit of rage with an iron rod after she refused to marry him.
+According to police, the attacker, Mohammad Irfan, who is the victim’s cousin, went to the Vijay Mandal Park in Begumpur near Sri Aurobindo College in Malviya Nagar with Nargis, and struck her around 40 times in a fit of rage with an iron rod after she refused to marry him.

-The shocking murder, which took place at 11.50am, took place a mere 100m away from a police station, officers said.
+The scene of the shocking crime, which took place at 11.50am, was about 100m away from a police station, officers said.
+Nargis and Irfan both lived in Sangam Vihar.

 Sameer Khan, 26, the woman’s elder brother, said, “Earlier this week, Irfan had called me to say that Nargis is not picking up his calls, and he threatened to make all their intimate WhatsApp messages and photographs public and destroy her life.”